How Did Backflow Contaminate Corpus Christi Drinking Water?RSS

 Eric Roy, Ph.D. | Scientific Founder

 Today the City of Corpus Christi, TX alerted residents not to drink or bathe using tap water because a "backflow incident" had potentially contaminated the city's drinking water with Indulin AA-86, an emulsifier commonly used in the asphalt industry.
-As a result, we are getting a lot of questions about back-flow and Indulin AA-86 from people in Corpus Christi, as well as the rest of the US.
+As a result, we are getting a lot of questions about back-flow and Indulin AA-86 contamination from people in Corpus Christi, as well as the rest of the US.

 What Is Backflow?